smetj/smetj.net/content/archiving_twitter_likes.rst

 quickly outgrows a usable, searchable archive.

-Therefor, to have a solution which suits my needs, I created a Wishbone server to collect and archive my Twitter *likes* into an simple *"grep-able"* text file.
+Therefor, to have a solution which suits my needs, I created a Wishbone server to collect and archive my Twitter *likes* into a simple *"grep-able"* text file.

 __end_summary__